The student experience at Innogen

-Watch short video clips to get a feel for the student life, a tour of campus and a view of the city of Edinburgh.
+Get a feel for the student life, a tour of campus and a view of the city of Edinburgh -

-Connect with the Science, Technology and Innovation Studies student community through their Facebook page.
+Connect with the Science, Technology and Innovation Studies on Twitter

 Information on living in Milton Keynes, life on campus, research facilities and more is available on the Open University website.